nytimes/photon-dev_demo/README.md

 source photon
 ```

-5. Now you're ready to explore and learn more (about the system)[#about-the-system].
+5. Now you're ready to explore and learn more [about the system](#about-the-system).

 ### Checking code quality

 Within each subproject, use the following commands to check code quality and formatting.
 The **flake8** `--max-line-length=88` option makes it compatible with **black**'s default formatting.
 For **mypy**, pass in each path you'd like to check that contains Python files.

-* `black --check .``
+* `black --check .`
 * `flake8 --max-line-length=88`
 * `mypy --strict --namespace-packages --ignore-missing-imports photon`

 ### Exiting / cleaning up

 If you'd like to retain the virtual environment that `source photon` built, simply `exit`.
-Running `source photon` again will re-instantiate the venv.
+Running `source photon` again will reinstantiate the venv.

 If you'd like to delete the venv and reinstall it, `exit`, run `rm -rf venv` from within `photon-dev_demo`, and `source photon` again.